Download for the SkySurveyor Suite (SKSS)

 We recommend saving your activation key (received from you request) in a file such you could reuse it when installing later on any qualified SKSS update, or upgrade

 Also you should run SKSS at the same Windows level, user or administrator, of any third party software interacting with it, if any, such as Maxim-DL

-Here is some supplemental information:
+Here is some important information PLEASE READ: